swiftwasm/carton/README.md

 `swift build -c release`, the `carton` binary will be located in the `.build/release/carton` directory after that.

+### Usage

+The `carton init` command initializes a new SwiftWasm project for you (similarly to `swift package init`) with multiple templates available at your choice. `carton init --template tokamak` creates a new [Tokamak](https://tokamak.dev/) project, while `carton init --template basic` (equivalent to `carton init`) creates an empty SwiftWasm project with no dependencies.
+Also, `carton init list-templates` provides a complete list of templates (with only `basic` and `tokamak` available currently).

+The `carton dev` command builds your project with the SwiftWasm toolchain and starts an HTTP server that hosts your WebAssembly executable and a corresponding JavaScript entrypoint that loads it.
+Open [http://127.0.0.1:8080/](http://127.0.0.1:8080/) in your browser to see the app running.
+You can edit the app source code in your favorite editor and save it, `carton` will immediately rebuild the app and reload all browser tabs that have the app open.

+The `carton test` command runs your test suite in the [`wasmer`](https://wasmer.io/) environment.
+Unfortunately, this currently requires a presence of `LinuxMain.swift` file and explicit test manifests, `--enable-test-discovery` flag is not supported yet.
+Projects that can build their test suite on macOS can use `swift test --generate-linuxmain` command to generate this file.

+The `carton sdk` command and its subcommands allow you to manage installed SwiftWasm toolchains, but is rarely needed, as `carton dev` install the recommended version of SwiftWasm automatically.
-`carton` automatically installs the required SwiftWasm toolchain and SDK when you build your project with `carton dev`.
-You can however install SwiftWasm separately if needed, either by passing an archive URL to `carton sdk install` directly, or just specifying the snapshot version, like `carton sdk install wasm-DEVELOPMENT-SNAPSHOT-2020-06-07-a`. `carton dev` can also detect existing installations of `swiftenv`, so if you already have SwiftWasm installed via `swiftenv`, you don't have to do anything on top of that to start using `carton`.
+`carton sdk versions` lists all installed versions, and `carton sdk local` prints the version specified for the current project in the `.swift-version` file.
+You can however install SwiftWasm separately if needed, either by passing an archive URL to `carton sdk install` directly, or just specifying the snapshot version, like `carton sdk install wasm-DEVELOPMENT-SNAPSHOT-2020-06-07-a`.

+`carton dev` can also detect existing installations of `swiftenv`, so if you already have SwiftWasm installed via `swiftenv`, you don't have to do anything on top of that to start using `carton`.

 ## How does it work?